|Ages 5-16||One time payment of(20% off)||2 payments of|

 Education and Qualifications

 - Darul Quran Was Sunnah: Concentration on the Takhassus OG Hadith under Mufti ما تمس الیه الحاجة لمن یطالع سنن ابن ماج :Commentary Majah Ibn Sunan.
 Amin Ruhul

-● Currently studying Political Science and Media studies with a focus in Journalism at Hunter College, City University of New York (CUNY).
+- Currently studying Political Science and Media studies with a focus in Journalism at Hunter College, City University of New York (CUNY).

-- Bachelor of Arts, Specializing in Journalism at Hunter College, City University of New
+- Bachelor of Arts, Specializing in Journalism at Hunter College, City University of NewYork

 Assalamu Alaiykum!
 My passion is to teach Quran and Islamic studies.
 It brings me joy to see myself working with the Quran and Deen.
 My goal is to properly educate students to read and recite the Quran with proper tajweed along with helping become better and practicing Muslims.

 Hf.
 Mashfih Chowdhury